SENIOR DEPUTY MINORITY LEADER SHERRY ROBERTS

 Photo Location: General Nathanael Greene Homestead

 Roberts is an advocate for fiscal accountability, transparency and honest policies in state government.
 She introduced legislation, which passed in the House during the 2019 Session, to address removing the deceased off of Rhode Island’s voter rolls, a step toward providing better oversight in our elections.
 She steadfastly opposes legislation that increases taxes or newly imposed fess.
 She has identified gaps in legislative action concerning Rhode Island’s most vulnerable --including our ever growing elderly population and children, especially those in state care.
 Roberts led the initiative to create the “School to Jobs” program by partnering Coventry High School with Electric Boat- creating a current model for statewide implementation.
+During that time, she also helped to save the high school's ROTC program.
 During the 2019 legislative session, the Republican Caucus moved the needle on a number of important state government issues on behalf of Rhode Island’s hardworking taxpayers.
 Roberts was recognized for her impressive legislative voting records in preserving individual and constitutional freedoms by the Center for Freedom and Prosperity, as an honoree of its prestigious 2019 Middendorf Pillar of Freedom Award; and the Rhode Island Farm Bureau recognized Roberts with the 2019 Legislative Award.
-During the 2022 legislative sessions, the Republican Caucus moved the needle on a number of important state government issues on behalf of Rhode Island’s hardworking taxpayers.
-Please click here to view the RI House Minority Report: 2022 Legislative Session Recap for an impressive list of caucus accomplishments.
+During the 2023/24 legislative sessions, the Republican Caucus moved the needle on a number of important state government issues on behalf of Rhode Island’s hardworking taxpayers.
+Please click here to view the RI House Minority Report: 2023 Legislative Session Recap for an impressive list of caucus accomplishments.
 Roberts attended the Community College of Rhode Island and University of Rhode Island.
 She was employed at the State of Rhode Island’s Department of Children, Youth and Families for 16 years prior to her retirement.
 Roberts resides in West Greenwich.
-2019 RI Freedom Index Legislator ScorecardThe 2019 Freedom Index was created by the RI Center for Freedom & Prosperity.
-The Freedom Index examines a legislator's voting record in terms of their likely effect on the free market, the size and scope of government, the balance of residents' interests against those of public employees and beneficiaries, and the constitutional structure of government over the people it represents.
-In the Rhode Island General Assembly, 95 pieces of legislation were analyzed from the 2019 legislative session.
-The membership of the House Republican Caucus ranked in the top fifteen of Rhode Island General Assembly legislators (there are 110) who consistently vote for liberty in the State of Rhode Island.
+Video highlightdistrict map |

 SHERRY ROBERTS29TH LEGISLATIVE DISTRICTContact InformationPersonal